efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB3.1/U1LAB3.1.md

 You are applying to work side by side a busy politician who will need a nicely organized website, and they want to make sure you know your stuff before giving you the job.
 They've given you a couple of challenges to test your competency.

-**Directions**: You task is to use Grid to style the CSS for each level matching the corresponding exemplar.
+**Directions**: Your task is to use Grid to style the CSS for each level matching the corresponding exemplar.

 1. For this first layout, you'll want to focus on `grid-template-columns` and `grid-template-rows`.
 The end goal for this level is a simple row (at a height of `400px`) with four equal sized columns (each at `1fr`).